Skip to main content

 The California Public Utilities Code requires that all transit operators that receive funding under Article 4 of the Transportation Development Act (TDA) be subject to a performance audit every three years.
 As the Regional Transportation Planning Agency (RTPA) responsible for TDA funding in Humboldt County, these audits were performed under the authority of the Humboldt County Association of Governments (HCAOG).

-The Humboldt County Association of Governments (HCAOG) is responsible for allocating a new statewide transit funding program with $16.5 million available for our regional transit operators.
-The funds are made possible by two new programs created by SB 125, the Transit and Intercity Rail Capital Program (TIRCP) Formula Funds and the Zero Emission Transit Capital Program (ZETCP).
+HCAOG is responsible for allocating a new statewide transit funding program with approximately $16.5 million available for our regional transit operators over a 4-year period.
+The funds are made possible by two new programs created by Senate Bill (SB) 125: the Transit and Intercity Rail Capital Program (TIRCP) Formula Funds, and the Zero Emission Transit Capital Program (ZETCP).
+SB 125 is the "Transportation budget trailer bill" of the 2023-24 legislative session.
 See more information at the HCAOG SB 125 page.

 Administration